mrkingseasheep/mrkingseasheep/README.md

 - Bonjour I'm @mrkingseasheep
 - Currently (attempting) to learn Rust
+- Mildly incompetent in C++
-- Mildly incompetent in Python and Java
+- Incompetent in Python and Java
 - Horribly bad at front end lmao